cirosantilli/linux-cheat/network/ssh.md

 This means that to login as user `u`, the file `/home/u/.ssh/authorized_keys` must contain your public key.
 With that you will only be able to login into the account of user `u`.

-This file contains one public key per line, which may be preceeded by some options, typically to restrict what the session can do, for example:
+This file contains one public key per line, which may be preceded by some options, typically to restrict what the session can do, for example:

     from="ok.com",no-port-forwarding,no-X11-forwarding,
     no-agent-forwarding,no-pty ssh-rsa <key> <comment>